Titan Media

-Titan Media is a San Francisco-based gay pornographic studio founded by director and cinematographer Bruce Cam and Robert Kirsch (1961-2001) in 1995.
+Titan Media is an independent San Francisco–based gay pornographic studio founded by director and cinematographer Bruce Cam and Robert Kirsch (1961–2001) in 1995.

 Overview

 The company grew to become one of the largest producers of gay adult content in the world.
 According to Cam, the company was created to "Eroticize safer-sex and portray positive gay sexuality, with a wide range of men, set in the panorama of nature."
 Consequently, all of its films are condoms-only, the company does not film bareback scenes.
 Titan is owned by parent company Io Group, Inc. The studio has won several gay pornographic film awards.

 History

-Titan Media was founded in 1995 by Bruce Cam and Robert Kirsch (1961-2001).
+Titan Media was founded in 1995 by Bruce Cam and Robert Kirsch (1961–2001).
 It has grown to become one of the largest gay porn film studios.
 In 2001, the company launched a mid-priced product line under the ManPlay brand, and launched a line of products with younger men under the TitanMen Fresh label.
 In 2005, Titan acquired former gay pornographic studio MSR, and has been re-releasing its old videos on DVD.

 In 2005, Titan Media released a film titled Cirque Noir starring Buck Angel, marking the first time a trans man had been featured in an all-male film produced by a company specializing in gay male porn.
 The decision to cast Buck Angel in a scene has been praised as a "landmark role" in the representation of trans men in gay porn "whose magnitude cannot be understated."

 In 2008, they were against a proposed bill by Charles Calderon to increase the California porn tax to 25%.

 In 2011, Falcon Studios, Raging Stallion and Titan Media joined with the anti-piracy company Porn Guardian.